 Working through the “left side” of the A3

-In addition to some of the tips shared in the coaching guide that you can get by clicking here, below are some expanded comments and thoughts I have shared personally with readers of this blog in the past two weeks.
+In addition to some of the tips shared in the coaching guide that you can get by clicking here, below are some expanded comments and thoughts I have shared personally with readers of this blog in the past.

 Remember that like any A3 thinking process, the development of the personal improvement A3 is iterative and requires “going to see” (go to “gemba”) to be able to provide observable feedback for the current condition.

 In this section, you want to help your learner set the stage for why they need to improve as a leader or coach in service to creating an organization filled with problem solvers.
 Why this?
 Why now?